 System.out.println("ArrayList Before : " + numbers); Iterator<Integer> itr = numbers.iterator(); // remove all even numbers while (itr.hasNext()) { Integer number = itr.next(); if (number % 2 == 0) { itr.remove(); } } System.out.println("ArrayList After : " + numbers); Output ArrayList Before : [101, 200, 301, 400] ArrayList After : [101, 301]

-That’s all on this post about How to remove object from ArrayList in Java.
+That’s all on this post about How to remove objects from ArrayList in Java.
 We have learned two ways to remove an object or element from ArrayList.
-By the way, You should always use remove(index) to delete object, if you are not iterating, otherwise always use Iterator's remove() method for removing object from ArrayList.
-By the way above tips will work with any index based List implementation.
+By the way, You should always use remove(index) to delete objects, if you are not iterating, otherwise, always use Iterator's remove() method for removing objects from ArrayList.

 Simple and sweet post!